apache/cassandra-java-driver/manual/cloud/README.md

     c.
 Save and close the ConnectDatabase.java file.

+### Apollo Differences

+In most circumstances, the client code for interacting with an Apollo cluster will be the same as interacting with any other Cassandra cluster.
+The exceptions being:

+  * An SSL connection will be established automatically.
+Manual SSL configuration is not allowed, and setting SSLOptions will result in an exception (i.e. don't use `withSSL()` or `withSSL(SSLOptions)` on the Builder)

+  * A Cluster’s contact points attribute should not be used.
+The cloud config contains all of the necessary contact information (i.e. don't use any of the `addContactPoint()` or `addContactPoints()` methods on the Builder)

+  * If a consistency level is not specified for an execution profile or query, then `ConsistencyLevel.LOCAL_QUORUM` will be used as the default.

 [Download Maven]: https://maven.apache.org/download.cgi
 [Install Maven]: https://maven.apache.org/install.html
 [Create an Apollo database - GCP]: https://helpdocs.datastax.com/gcp/dscloud/apollo/dscloudGettingStarted.html#dscloudCreateCluster